 As a parent having a comprehensive estate plan is central to providing for your family’s security.
-While it may seem daunting, a well designed estate plan can provide for the financial well-being and care of your children should you be unable to.
+While it may seem daunting, a well-designed estate plan can provide for the financial well-being and care of your children should you be unable to.
 This article focuses on what parents need to know about estate planning.

 Choosing who will take care of your children if you pass away is a personal decision and should be considered thoughtfully.
 Your nominated guardian should be someone you trust and choosing one ensures that a court will not appoint one for you.
 It is important to note that you will still need to provide for your children financially.